mortie/ladbot/README.md

 ## Contribute:

-If you feel like contributing to this project, but don't know a lot about programming, you can add random messages.
+If you want to contribute to this project, but don't know a lot about programming, or don't feel like programming, you can add random messages.

 * **[messages/goodLad](https://github.com/mortie/LadBot/blob/master/messages/goodLad)**:
   Messages displayed when someone increments {nick}'s ladpoint count.